This is a full-time day program; we do not offer part-time studies.

 Foreign applicants may qualify for financial assistance offered by the Haas School.
 However, foreign students should be advised that our resources are limited, and that only the most highly qualified applicants will be admitted with financial aid.

-Yes, without exception, all applicants must have taken the GRE within five years of application (no earlier than October 1, 2008).
+Yes, without exception, all applicants must have taken the GRE or GMAT within five years of application (no earlier than October 1, 2008).
+Although we prefer the GRE we will also accept the GMAT.

 Applicants interested in Accounting, Operations Management, Business and Public Policy, Marketing Science, Real Estate, or Finance should have a strong background in quantitative content.
 Please note that not having covered all of these subject areas does not disqualify you from applying.